ejeschke/ginga/doc/manual/plugins.rst

 HDUs.
 You can save a slice as an image using the `Save Slice` button or create a movie using the `Save Movie` button by entering the "Start" and "End" slice indices.
 This feature requires 'mencoder' to be installed.
-Check the `Intensity Scaling` checkbox to scale slices with respect to the first slice.
 Note that currently there is no support for tables in Ginga, so at present only image data can be displayed.

 .. _plugins-cuts: